 He spent two years in jail before a retrial acquitted him of his charge and upon release Sheffield United invited Evans to train with them.

-The Blades withdrew their offer due to backlash from their fans, which included former Olympian Jessica Ennis-Hill who threatened to have her name removed from a stand at Bramall Lane.
+They originally withdrew their offer due to backlash from their fans, which included former Olympian Jessica Ennis-Hill who threatened to have her name removed from a stand at Bramall Lane.

 He joined Chesterfield instead, scoring seven goals in 29 appearances.